CMolitor96/ReadMeGenerator/README.md

 ### Project Usage:
 run node index.js
 ### Project Contribution:
-i dont know what this means
+IDK what this means
 ### Project Testing:
-I dont know what this means
+IDK what this means
 ### Questions:
 GitHub profile: [CMolitor96] (https://github.com/CMolitor96)

 Please email me at (charlie.molitor.38@gmail.com) for any questions regarding this application.